 In this time, Sergeant Major Robert Belcher and other members who directed the mounted training had been members of the British Cavalry regiments and had experience in performing drill displays.
 Only after the men of the NWMP had formed their own band, did the riding displays take the form of the Musical Ride as we know it today.
 The performance of the drill movements accompanied by music helped the NWMP to entertain themselves during the evening or while off duty.

 The first officers were appointed to the March West in September 1873 by Order of Council.
-More than half of the recruits had military experience--British and/or Canadian, usually in the militia and a few from the Canadian artillery in Kingston and Quebec such as the infamous Samuel B. Steele.
+More than half of the recruits had military experience--British and/or Canadian, usually in the militia and a few from the Canadian artillery in Kingston and Quebec such as Samuel B. Steele.
 Most recruits came from Ontario and Quebec with about a dozen from the Maritime provinces.
 Only two of the recruits had been police officers, 46 were clerks and 39 were tradesmen.
 Members were required to be able to read and write either in English or French.
 Some of the first recruits were bilingual and some only spoke French.

 The horses were discontinued in the Police field in the late 1930's.
 The last patrol was around 1936.